AnnaZou1103/AnnaZou1103.github.io/index.md

 - What is the role of interaction in system building and evaluation?
 - How to conduct evaluation in a task-driven scenarios?

-My <b>ultimate goal<b> is to build interactive systems for more engaging human-computer communication and transition from static evaluation methods to more flexible, task-driven assessments that capture the diverse scenarios in which models are deployed.
+My <b>ultimate goal</b> is to build interactive systems for more engaging human-computer communication and transition from static evaluation methods to more flexible, task-driven assessments that capture the diverse scenarios in which models are deployed.

 ## News